 Somehow chicken is the magic word for a lot of kids.
 I’ve learned that I can avoid a lot of dinnertime arguments if I agree with any child who calls a meat “chicken,” regardless of what it really is.

-For example, last night I told my daughter we were having fish for dinner.
-She’s eaten it well in the past, so no worries, right?
+I’m thinking back to one night when I told my daughter we were having fish for dinner.
+This was when she was a little kid, and sometimes picky as little kids are, but this was far from the first time she had eaten fish for dinner.
+She had eaten it well in the past, so no worries, right?

-Except she has suddenly decided she doesn’t like fish.
-Before it’s done cooking and even before she’s seen it.
+Naturally, she decided she didn’t like fish.
+Before it was done cooking and even before she had seen it.

 I really should have said ‘chicken’.
 Odds are good she would have eaten it then.